dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 # Example of Google OIDC Configuration
 # ----------------------------------------------------------------------

-# Generic config parameters (applied to all configured providers):
+# Generic config parameters

+# Enable OIDC
+oidc.oauth2.login.enabled = on

 # DHIS 2 instance URL, do not end with a slash, not all IdPs support logout (Where to end up after calling end_session_endpoint on the IdP)
 oidc.logout.redirect_url = (protocol)://(host)/(optional app context)